 Vitaliy: First of all, it’s new knowledge.
-Best way to learn Magento is by contributing to it.
+The best way to learn Magento is by contributing to it.
 During the contributions I dug in such deep places in Magento that I would never discover during casual development.
 I’ve learned new approaches and technologies that would let me work with MSI, Magento 2 GraphQL and Magento 2 PWA in Atwix projects quickly and efficiently, without investing more time to learn it.
 I have also met a lot of new acquaintances and friends.
 Interacting with so many bright minds in the Magento Community help me grow as a professional.
 And last but not least – pleasure.
 I like to write code, it makes me happy.

 How about the plans for 2019?

 That is how contributions affected Atwix and I am very proud of the profound change we see in the company and grateful for the opportunity Magento brings to us.
 2018 has been phenomenal, but what 2019 has for us in store as far as contributions are concerned?
-I’ve decided to ask Ihor Miniailo, Magento Architect from the Community Engineering team and the coordinator of the MSI project.
+I decided to ask Ihor Miniailo, Magento Architect from the Community Engineering team and the coordinator of the MSI project.

 — Igor Miniailo (@iminyaylo) October 8, 2018